Neom

-Neom's construction has also been criticised for environmental and human rights violations, with expatriate employees describing abusive working conditions and members of the local Howeitat tribe protesting against their forced expulsion.
-Around 20,000 people are expected to be forcibly relocated.
-Members of the Howeitat tribe have been killed resisting evictions, including Abdul Rahim al-Huwaiti who was killed by Saudi security forces under disputed circumstances.
-Three other members of the tribe were also sentenced to death for resisting evictions.
+Neom has also been criticized for environmental destruction and human rights violations.
+There are reports of high rates of death among workers on-site.
+An estimated 20,000 people are subject to forced displacement, and multiple villages have been razed.
+Members of the local Howeitat tribe protested against their forced expulsion.
+Howeitat members have been killed resisting evictions, including activist Abdul Rahim al-Huwaiti who was killed by Saudi security forces under disputed circumstances.
+Three other members of the tribe were sentenced to death.